ghc-proposals/ghc-proposals/proposals/00-multi-package.rst

 Haskell prides itself on extreme composibility.
 Programs should and indeed are written in terms of the fine-grained composition of numerous abstractions.
-Yet the tools push us away from this back towareds everyone else.
+Yet various limitations of Haskell tooling limit the potential of ecosystem in this regard.
 On one hand, it is much easier to work on a single library than multiple at once.
 On the other, the better the abstraction is the "farther" (module, component, package, etc) it ought to live from its use-site.